Morales' HR in 9th lifts Jays over O's 2-1, stops skid

 Roberto Osuna (1-0) had allowed Jonathan Schoop's sacrifice fly in the top half.
 Toronto, off to the poorest start in franchise history, is just 2-9 this season and has scored three runs or fewer eight times.

-Morales homered on the first pitch of the inning from Wilson (1-1), who entered with two outs in the eighth and retired Jose Bautista on a flyout to strand a runner at second.
+Morales homered on the first pitch of the inning from Wilson (1-1), who entered with two outs in the eighth and retired Jose Bautista on a flyout to strand a runner at second

+''I didn't execute a pitch up in the zone and he kind of jumped me from the first pitch,'' Wilson said. ''I wanted to get ahead with a breaking ball.''

 It was the second home run of the season for Morales, who hit a grand slam in a 5-2 win at Tampa Bay on April 6.

 Alec Asher, recalled from Triple-A to fill the fifth slot in Baltimore's rotation, gave up one run and three hits over 6 1/3 innings in his Orioles debut.